Blog Posts on Tall And True

 I became a father at 40, and in the following decade, I read fewer books for myself and more for and with my son.
 The closest I came to sci-fi during this time was likely reading Zombie Bums from Uranus and similar books by Andy Griffiths and other children's writers.

 It wasn't until my late fifties, during my then-teenage son's parent push-back, when I suddenly had more time to devote to myself and my reading and writing, that I discovered speculative fiction.
-Two standout pieces for me were Terra Nullius by Claire G. Coleman (I shared a review on Tall And True) and Every Version of You by Grace Chan (one of my favourite books of 2022).
+Two standout pieces for me were Terra Nullius by Claire G. Coleman (I wrote a book review about it) and Every Version of You by Grace Chan (one of my favourite books of 2022).

 Chan's book was more science-based than Coleman's, imagining a Metaverse 2.0-like virtual world, but both books speculated on what we "could actually do" or see in the not-too-distant future.
 And both inspired me to try writing speculative fiction.